Gale Weathers: Scream VI (2023)

 Scream VI picks up around a year later and reveals that Gale has gone back on her word and written a book about the events that took place in Scream (2022), causing Samantha and Tara Carpenter to resent her, although Gale is shown to not feel good about doing so.
 A new Ghostface appears in New York City and commits several murders before Gale is then reunited with the Carpenter sisters, the Meeks-Martin twins and fellow Woodsboro survivor Kirby Reed.
 Gale manages to use her investigative skills to locate an abandoned theatre which has been turned into a shrine, memorializing all past Ghostface victims and killers.
 Gale is later seen in her apartment, where she is revealed to have a new boyfriend, who is quickly murdered by Ghostface.
 A chase then ensues, with Gale being attacked and stabbed numerous times.
 Before Ghostface can deliver a final stab, Samantha and Tara arrive with paramedics who are able to tend to Gale, who instructs the girls to tell Sidney Prescott that “he never got her” before passing out.
 The paramedics then reveal Gale has a very weak pulse and is taken to hospital for medical attention, and it is later revealed at the end of the movie that Gale has survived her attack.

+Scream 7 (2026)

+In Scream 7 Gale first appears after hitting one of the Ghostface killers with her car, killing them.
+It is then shown that she has recruited Chad & Mindy Meeks-Martin as her interns after her morning show was cancelled and she attempts to rebrand herself as a true crime reporter.
+After reuniting with Sidney, Gale is shown to have nerve damage in her hand after her attack in New York City, as depicted in Scream VI, and she still grieves the loss of Dewey.
+She interviews Sidney in order to try to draw out the killer, and later reunites with Sidney after the Ghostfaces are both defeated.

 Casting and development

 The production wanted a recognizable face for the role of news reporter Gale Weathers, offering it to both Brooke Shields and Janeane Garofalo.
-Cox, who was starring in the highly successful NBC sitcom Friends at the time, was not considered due to her history of playing softer, kinder characters.
-Cox however lobbied hard for the role for that reason, wishing to play a "bitch" character that contrasted her role in Friends, her efforts ultimately succeeding when she was cast.
+Courteney Cox, who was starring in the highly successful NBC sitcom Friends (1994-2004) at the time, was not considered due to her history of playing softer, kinder characters.
+Cox, however, lobbied hard for the role for that reason, wishing to play a "bitch" character that contrasted her role as Monica Geller in Friends, her efforts ultimately succeeding when she was cast.

 Cox's casting in the film series marked a new trend in casting established and popular actors and actresses in horror films.
-Craven opined that her presence, like Neve Campbell's, helped raise the profile of Scream and attract a large female audience.
+Director Wes Craven opined that her presence, like Neve Campbell's as Sidney Prescott, helped raise the profile of Scream (1996) and attract a large female audience.